 I make my guitar tops and backs from carefully chosen wood.
-For spruce, I go for rigidity and lightness.
-I measure the speed of sound and density of every spruce piece and chose the specific pieces taking much more into consideratin its acoustical capabilities (maximizing radiation ratio), than esthetics only.
-The back, through supporting the top resonances can color the guitar sound quite substantially.
+For spruce tops, I go for rigidity and lightness.
+I measure the speed of sound and density of every spruce piece and chose the specific pieces taking much more into consideration its acoustical capabilities (maximizing radiation ratio) than esthetics only.
+The back, through supporting the top resonances, can color the guitar sound substantially.
 Every piece of wood, even of the same species, requires different thicknesses to couple with the top in the right way.

-Bending wood for top and back before final carving
+Bending wood for the top and back before the final carving

 I do carve the top and back to the final dimensions after the top and back blanks are bent.
 I use the method of Helen Michetschläger, which she has described for violas here:

-What I find convincing in this method is the fact that through bending the wood fibers follow the shape of the board, hence, the wood fibres are less cut while shaping the plates.
-Longer, following the shape of plates wood fibers, resulting in stronger plates, that can be lighter.
+What I find convincing in this method is the fact that through bending the wood fibers follow the shape of the board, hence the wood fibers are less cut while shaping the plates.
+Longer wood fibers that follow the plate shape make a stronger and lighter plate.
 I do not hesitate to thin the plates in some areas to 1.5mm (less than 1/16 of an inch).

-Choose materials by its engineering qualities and beauty
+Choose materials by their engineering qualities and beauty

 Materials used in my guitar build are different than many guitar builders use:

 I use wood for its beauty as well as for its unique engineering qualities.
 As Ken Parker once said, if there was no wood and someone develop it, he/she should get a Nobel Prize for it.
 Wood is such an incredible material!